While it’s hard to completely get rid of plastic products in our life, there are simple ways you can reduce plastic use.

 So unless you really have to, don’t use straws, especially at home.

-Plastic grocery bags are among the most common trash in the landfills.
+As we mentioned above, plastic bags are among the most common plastic trash in the world.

-However, we need shopping bags to carry our groceries home conveniently.
+However, we need shopping bags to carry our groceries and supplies conveniently.

 It’s just unfortunate that most shopping bags get thrown immediately after only a single-use.

-Today, you can get affordable and stylish reusable grocery bags made of cloth and natural fibers.
+Today, you can get affordable and stylish reusable grocery bags made of cloth and natural fibers that can last months.

-When the time comes that you’ll have to throw them away, you can compost them as they are made with biodegradable materials.
+And at the end of their usability, you can compost them as they are made with biodegradable materials.

-When picking up supplies, look for products that aren’t prepackaged in plastic or disposable containers.
+Look for products and produce that aren’t prepackaged in plastic or disposable containers.

-You can also look for stores near you that sell bulk and allow customers to bring their own containers.
+For spices and grains, you can look for stores near you that sell bulk and allow customers to bring their own containers.

-Before reading this article, it might have never crossed your mind that you can significantly reduce your plastic waste by shopping for non-plastic gift ideas.
+Before coming here, it might have never crossed your mind that you can significantly reduce your plastic use and waste by shopping for zero waste gifts.

 If you think about it, Christmas, birthdays, and New Year aren’t the only time we give presents to our family and friends each year.